Dr Stephanie D'Souza

 - Graduate teaching assistant for PSYCH 109: Mind, Brain and Behaviour, PSYCH 202: Biopsychology and PSYCH 326: Lifespan Development

-Available to supervise Masters students and co-supervise PhD students.
+Available to supervise Honours and Masters students and co-supervise PhD students.

 International Society for the Study of Behavioural Development (ISSBD) Early Career Scholar Travel Grant (2018)